 - Tapping into new markets

-Prepare for any threats
+Prepare for Any Threats

 Making a list of the potential threats to your business ensures that you can have a contingency plan in place should things go awry.
 It also allows you to be proactive in addressing these threats.
 Some threats may include: